In deepest sympathy.

 We are so sorry for your loss.

-SUDC UK does not directly provide bereavement support for families.
-This service is provided by the SUDC Foundation (our affiliate global organisation), which supports over 1000 families worldwide, including many in the UK.
+Our partner, the SUDC Foundation, is a global organisation which provides professional and peer support to over 1100 families worldwide, including many in the UK.
 The SUDC Foundation is experienced in the unique challenges and unanswered questions that follow a sudden, unexpected and unexplained loss of a child.
+The SUDC Foundation and SUDC UK collaborate to help families facing this tragedy.

 The SUDC Foundation is based in the U.S. and can also be reached on 001 973 795 1257 or directly via their website www.sudc.org